 What’s your opinion about recycled vs. new moving boxes?

 All three companies provide packing materials made from recycled paper.

 Geami replaces bubble wrap for protecting breakables.
 The Rent-a-Green Box truck is equipped with a machine for manufacturing the Geami as needed right at the customer’s location.
 ZippGo drops off rolls of Geami along with its green boxes.
 Frog Box does not provide Geami, opting for other solutions.

-Cushion Cubes and Expandos replace Styrofoam peanuts.
-Cushion Cubes are made from recycled newspaper sludge and can be composted.
-Expandos are made from post-industrial waste (rather than post-consumer) but they can be reused multiple times.
+Expandos replace Styrofoam peanuts.
+They’re made from post-industrial waste (rather than post-consumer) but they can be reused multiple times.
 Both ZippGo and Rent-a-Green Box offer this packing material to customers.
 Frog Box, on the other hand, offers biodegradable packing peanuts.

 Recycled Packing Paper is provided by all three companies to replace tissue paper.